abelgacem/topix-jk-site-it/docs/categories/_concepts/list/virtualization/whatis/container.md

 ## Security Features
 The security model they use:
-- Root containers (run as root user, elevated privileges)
+- `Root` containers (run as root user, elevated privileges)
-- Rootless containers (do not require root user, providing enhanced security)
+- `Rootless` containers (do not require root user, providing enhanced security)

-# {{site.data.name.toknow}}
+## {{site.data.name.toknow}}

-container of type  `rootless`
-- 1 rootless container is 1 container for which the root user within the container is not the root user within the Host.
+- 1 container of type `rootless` is 1 container for which the root user within the container is not the root user within the Host.

+# Todo
+- Should the container be the same in the all environment (eg. test, dev, uat, staging, prod, test, homol, preprod, isoprod).
+- what must guide the choice of the container runtime (Eg: Docker, CRI-O, containerd)
+- when used
+  - dind = docker in docker
+  - vnv  = vm in vm

+# Container Image
+- create a sevtion on this topic

+# container as a services
+interresting service image to build:
+- {{site.data.name.git}}       as a service to manage             any Git repository
+- {{site.data.name.ansible}}   as a service to provision          a fleet of {{site.data.name.vm}} or container
+- {{site.data.name.vault}}     as a service to provide secret to  1 application
+- {{site.data.name.terraform}} as a service to provision infra on 1 cloud
+- {{site.data.name.aws}}       as a {{site.data.name.cli}} to act on             1 Aws cloud